Bone Tumors and Soft Tissue Tumors

 Tumors can be either benign or malignant.

-• Benign tumors are not cancer and do not spread from their original site.
-They can come back at the site where they started.
+- Benign tumors are not cancer and do not spread from their original site.
+Some require specialized treatment and may grow back at the site where they started.

-• Malignant tumors are a form of cancer and may spread (metastasize) to other parts of the body.
+- Malignant tumors are a form of cancer and may spread (metastasize) to more distant parts of the body.
 They can come back at their original site as well.
-Malignant tumors in bone and soft tissue are called sarcomas.
+Most malignant tumors in bone and soft tissue are a type of tumor called sarcomas.
 These include , and .

 Bone and Soft Tissue Tumor Care at Seattle Children’s